We Review 3 Online Incorporation Services For Startups In 2021: Clerky, Gust Launch & Stripe Atlas

-The first thing that comes to mind about Stripe Atlas is if it’s related to the payment company.
+The first thing that comes to mind about Stripe Atlas is its relation to the payment company.
 The answer is yes.
-Now if you’re a foreign national who wishes to open a company in the United States, Stripe Atlas would be a great option.
+Now, if you’re a foreign national who wishes to open a company in the United States, Stripe Atlas would be a great option.

 Since US bank accounts are essential to start a business in the US, Stripe Atlas makes it possible through a registered agent and a partnership agreement with a Silicon Valley Bank.
-Stripe Atlas can also allow you to incorporate not just as a C-Corporation but as an LLC or an S-Corporation.
+Stripe Atlas can also allow you to incorporate a C-Corporation and an LLC or an S-Corporation.

 The price?
 Stripe Atlas company formation service starts from $500 to be paid annually for support services.
 Processing is relatively fast and is completed in a matter of days.
 For post-incorporation advice and support, there’s an additional $349.

-Now services as per some may be hit or miss as Stripe Atlas they say would be more preoccupied with selling their Stripe account.
+Now services may be hit or miss as Stripe Atlas would be more preoccupied with selling their Stripe account.
 Plus, their choice of Silicon Valley Bank is frowned upon by those familiar with the bank.
 Other than those issues, Stripe Atlas remains one of the leading incorporation services available.

-When it comes to documentation, Stripe Atlas works with a legal partner that specializes in the legal matters of incorporation.
+Stripe Atlas works with a legal partner specializing in the legal matters of incorporation when it comes to documentation.

-Now if your company is in the retail business, Stripe Atlas would be a good bet as they can help you integrate immediately with their payment tools since Stripe is foremost an online payment company similar to Square.
+If your company is in the retail business, Stripe Atlas would be a good bet.
+They can help you integrate immediately with their payment tools since Stripe is foremost an online payment company similar to Square.
 Also, if you’re an offshore investor in need of a US bank account but cannot show up, Stripe makes it possible.

 If you’re more interested in an affordable yet reliable incorporation process along with software tools and discounted cloud hosting, then you can go with Gust, but visit our list of the top 10 picks for best LLC formation and incorporation websites first.